Search Tips

 Each courtroom or designated space must have a separation between the public and court participants, accomplished by chair placement or a railing.

 Section 4.
-Recommended Minimum Standards.
+Recommended Minimum Standards for Judges and Staff.

 (a) Judge Compensation.
 Each municipality should provide judicial compensation which is not less than the following standards: